Spring Design and Elastic Modulus

-Elastic Modulus
+Elastic Modulus of Spring Design

 The modulus of elasticity in tension and shear is vital to spring design.
 For most steels and age- hardenable alloys, the modulus varies as a function of chemical composition, cold work and degree of aging.
-Usually variations are small and can be compensated for by adjustment of reference parameters of the spring design, (e.g. number of active coils, and coil diameter).
+Usually variations are small and can be compensated for by adjustment of reference parameters of the custom spring design, (e.g. number of active coils, and coil diameter).

 For most materials, moduli are temperature-dependent and vary inversely with temperature by approximately 2% per 55°C (100°F).
 Since nonambient temperature testing is costly, design criteria should be specified at room temperature after having made appropriate compensation for the application temperature.
 Certain nickel-chromium-iron alloys are designed to have a constant modulus over the temperature range from -5° to 65°C (-50° to 150°F) and are exceptions to the above rule.